cloudservice-io/node-webpack-starter/README.md

 # node-webpack-starter

-Starting point for node express projects using webpack
+Starting point for a node express project using webpack

 ## Development